Chandra Nandini: 9 years later

 Now, Chandra is grown up and becomes talented.
 He tries to attack Magadha and eventually succeeds with the help of small kings.
 Nandini marries Chandra to save her mother and kingdom.
 Eventually, love blossoms between them.
 Nandini's twin sister, Roopa tries to kill Nandini.
 Nanda stabs Nandini mistaking her to be Roopa, post which Nandini realizes about Nanda's reality.
 Nanda and Seleucus plan to attack Chandra.
 Chandra convinces Seleucus not to fight against him and decides to make Nicator's daughter, Helena as the chief queen of Magadha.
 Chandra's second wife, Durdhara, who is pregnant, becomes sick.
 Helena poisons Durdhara and kills her.
-Durdhara's baby was taken by surgery.
+Durdhara's son, Bindusara was taken out by surgery.
 Helena makes Chandra into believing that Nandini killed Durdhara.
 Believing her, Chandra banishes Nandini out of Magadha.

 1 year later

-Chandra now lives with Helena and Durdhara's son, Bindusara.
+Chandra now lives with Helena and Bindusara.
 Nandini is teaching other royal kids at a Gurukul.
 Chandra brings Nandini back to Magadh and as Bindusara's nanny.
 Nanda and his minister, Amatya Rakshas send a Vishkanya (poisonous seductress) to Magadha to kill Chandra.
 She arrives in the Magadha as a princess Vishaka.
 Vishaka tries to seduce Chandra, and he pretends to fall in love with her to irritate Nandini.

 Chandra decides to marry Vishaka, and he prepares for the grand wedding.
 Vishaka's plans to kill Chandra all go in vain every time because Nandini intervenes and saves him.
 Nandini exposes Vishaka, and the Vishkanya is imprisoned.
 Helena's mother, Apama slow poisons Nandini.
 Nandini is pushed into a very critical state and finally saved by Vishaka's poison.
-Chandra exposes Apama as Durdhara's murderer and apologizes Nandini for his mistakes.
+Chandra exposes Apama as Durdhara's murderer and apologises to Nandini for his mistakes.

 8 years later

 Chandra and Nandini are leading a happy life with Bindusara.
 Nandini is pregnant with Chandra's child.
 Helena feels jealous and manipulates Bindusara into believing that Nandini had killed Durdhara in past.
 Blindly believing Helena, Bindusara starts to hate Nandini and decides to take revenge.
 In a hunting trip, Bindusara pushes Nandini from a cliff.
-He lies everyone that Nandini had slipped from the cliff accidentally.
+He lies to everyone that Nandini had slipped from the cliff accidentally.
 Chandra grieves for Nandini's death and forgets his royal duties.